-Our analysis confirms that simple difference rules that implicitly target the price level in the spirit of Wicksell excel at tethering inflation expectations to the central bank's goal.
-In so doing, they achieve superior stabilization of inflation and economic activity.
+Our analysis confirms that simple difference rules that implicitly target the price level in the spirit of Wicksell excel at tethering inflation expectations to the central bank's goal and in so doing achieve superior stabilization of inflation and economic activity.

 The remainder of the paper is organized as follows.
-Section 2 describes the estimated model of the economy.
-Section 3 lays out the model of perpetual learning and its calibration.
-Section 4 analyzes key features of the model under rational expectations and imperfect knowledge.
-Section 5 examines the performance of alternative monetary policy strategies, including our implementation of inflation targeting.
-Section 6 concludes.
+Section II describes the estimated model of the economy.
+Section III lays out the model of perpetual learning and its calibration.
+Section IV analyzes key features of the model under rational expectations and imperfect knowledge.
+Section V examines the performance of alternative monetary policy strategies, including our implementation of inflation targeting.
+Section VI concludes.

-2. A Simple Estimated Model of the U.S. Economy
+2 A Simple Estimated Model of the U.S. Economy